Bibracte: Permanent exhibits

 The 2000 square meters of the exhibit in the museum are laid out over two stages.
 The first stage (and the first in the tour) recounts the discovery of the site and the place of Bibracte in the global context of the European Celtic culture.
-The majority of the following subjects are covered: war, the age of oppida, Mediterranean commerce, and agriculture.
+The majority of the following subjects are covered: war, the age of the oppida, Mediterranean commerce, and agriculture.
 The ground floor, which consists of several alcoves, recounts the life of the Aedui at Bibracte.
 Objects of daily life, jewelry, funereal urns, and artisanal workshops are reconstructed or exhibited there.

 Temporary exhibits

 Several summer exhibits have been featured at the museum, each addressing a precise subject of the Celtic world: